-97. On Saturday, May 30, 2020, Ms. Epps again participated peacefully in protests in Denver.
+106. On Saturday, May 30, 2020, Ms. Epps again participated peacefully in protests in Denver.
 That afternoon, Ms. Epps witnessed officers spray tear gas over a large area by the Capitol occupied by predominantly peaceful protesters, including children.
-At about 7:17 PM at the intersection of Lincoln and Colfax, a solitary protester tossed a water bottle toward several police officers standing in the intersection, including DPD Officer Keith Valentine.
-The water bottle did not hit the police officers.
-In retaliation, Officer Valentine fired several rounds from his pepperball gun in the direction of the protester, who ducked for cover.
-Officer Valentine was not aiming at the ground near the protester and several individuals standing near the protester.
-At this point in time, Plaintiff Epps was standing about 10-15 feet behind the protester and directly in Officer Valentine's line of fire.
-Plaintiff Epps was struck in the face with what appears to have been a pepperball.
-On information and belief, one or more of the rounds from Officer Valentine's pepperball gun struck Plaintiff Epps in the face.
-Officer Valentine gave no warning to the protester who threw the water bottle, let alone to anyone else standing in the vicinity including Plaintiff Epps, that he was going to deploy several rounds from his pepperball gun.
-At the time of the incident, neither Officer Valentine nor any of the officers near officer Valentine were facing any imminent risk of serious injury or death from anyone, including Plaintiff Epps, when he fired several rounds of his pepperball gun in her direction.
-Officer Valentine did not take reasonable precautions to ensure that his use of force was reasonable or proportional under the circumstances, and that his use of force would only impact the individual he was targeting.
-The pepperball broke the plastic medical-grade respirator mask she was wearing and wounded her face.
+Apparently in response to a solitary protester tossing a water bottle toward the police, they deployed tear gas without first issuing a warning.
+Shortly thereafter, officers shot Ms. Epps with rubber bullets again.
+A rubber bullet hit her face, breaking the plastic medical-grade respirator mask she was wearing and wounding her face.
 At about 7:50 PM, ten minutes before the 8 PM curfew that the City had instituted for the first time that day, Ms. Epps tried to leave the Capitol area to head to her car, but officers had barricaded the exits, trapping her.
 Approximately five minutes later, while Ms. Epps was still trapped and before the curfew began, officers sprayed tear gas into the crowd, again without warning or an order to disperse.

-98. The photos below show the injuries Ms. Epps sustained at the protests:
+107. The photos below show the injuries Ms. Epps sustained at the protests:

-99. Ms. Epps still had marks on her back and legs three weeks after the protests.

-100. Ms. Epps intends to continue protesting peacefully at future protests and seeks to do so without the threat of retaliatory police actions such as tear gassing and the use of "less-lethal" weapons.
+- 108. Ms. Epps still had marks on her back and legs three weeks after the protests. - 109.
+Ms. Epps intends to continue protesting peacefully at future protests and seeks to do so without the threat of retaliatory police actions such as tear gassing and the use of "less-lethal" weapons.